What comes to your mind when you hear the term employee engagement?

 Communication is the key.
 Companies whose employees are well connected are far more successful than others.
 Lack of communication leads to misunderstandings, deadlines pushed, etc.

-Unnoticed contribution leads to a lack of enthusiasm and passion to work for the organization.
+Unrecognized contribution hampers both the enthusiasm and passion to work for an organisation.
 Even a simple ‘thank you’ goes a long way when trying to encourage and motivate your employees.

 Growth & Development